jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 ### Purpose
 The WebCheckers application allows users to play checkers anytime, anywhere.
-It provides a simple way for players to challenge each other to a classic game of checkers right from the convenience of their web browser.
+It provides a simple way for players to challenge each other to a classic game of checkers from the convenience of their web browser.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._